hot3eed/hot3eed.github.io/snap_part1_obfuscations.md

 ```

 ### Scratch arguments
 This one isn't very prevalent in the binary but it's still interesting to mention.
 I've seen it used in a function that reads the first 8 bytes at a pointer.
-It has the sginature:
+It has the signature:
 ```
 uint64_t get_first_qword(uint64_t scratch1, void *src, uint64_t scratch2);
 ```